 ANALYSIS

-The expected outcome of this process is a broader consensus on the potentials.
+The expected outcome of this process is a broader consensus on the potential.

 RESULTS

-The results will be integrated into the existing energy system model and can create first insights on cost-optimal applications of these technologies.
+The results will be integrated into the existing energy system model and can create first insights into cost-optimal applications of these technologies.

-The results will contribute to make the Viet Nam Energy Outlook Report 2023 more comprehensive and enable decision-making on investments.
+The results will contribute to making the Viet Nam Energy Outlook Report 2023 more comprehensive and enable decision-making on investments.

 Duration: November 2022 – August 2023